 Rapid detox (also known as ultra-rapid detox or rapid opioid detox) is a fairly new set of treatments that use general anesthesia to put someone in a shallow coma during the acute phase of drug detox.
-Patients will undergo anesthesia and then receive high intravenous doses of opioid antagonists which will purge opioids from the brain and body.
+Patients will undergo anesthesia and then receive large intravenous doses of opioid antagonists which will purge opioids from the brain and body.
 After the procedure, patients will be kept in the intensive care unit for 24 hours to recover from anesthesia and then be discharged.

 The reasoning behind this approach is to give the body and brain a shock in the form of quickly removing all opioids so that the worst physical symptoms will be finished while the patient is unconscious.
 This method has been shown to reduce the duration of acute physical withdrawal symptoms, leading to a quicker physical recovery from addiction.

 Rapid detox is not for everyone.
 Firstly, it is extremely expensive and is rarely covered by insurance plans.
 The benefits of rapid detox are almost exclusively benefits of convenience such as a reduced timeline for detox completion.
 Additionally, there are several risks associated with rapid detox due to the requirement of general anesthesia for the procedure.

 In some cases, the idea of rapid detox may seem preferable to a long outpatient or inpatient detox program.
 The experience of acute physical detox is nonexistent with rapid detox since the person is unconscious for the entire duration.
 That being said, there are still post-acute withdrawal symptoms that must be dealt with after this procedure, so it is not a free pass in this regard.
 Additionally, it is common for patients to have an extreme “hangover” from the anesthesia medications for several days, so this process in effect trades one discomfort for another, albeit a more minor one.